Resources on Generative AI in the Classroom

 I take plagiarism and other forms of academic dishonesty seriously.
 At its most basic, that means you are responsible for doing your own work.
 You may not reuse work from other classes, use the work of another person, plagiarize, or use artificial intelligence to help with or generate assignments.

 I enforce Geneseo's plagiarism policy.
 You can find more information about the policy here: Geneseo's Academic Dishonesty Policy.
-[You might add additional resources about academic integrity in your discipline here, and/or Fraser Library guides on academic integrity and plagiarism.]
+[You might add additional resources about academic integrity in your discipline here, and/or Milne Library guides on academic integrity and plagiarism.]

 Unintentional plagiarism.
 While the first thing most people think of when they hear the word plagiarism is cheating, you can plagiarize without intending to.
 Some students plagiarize because they have trouble with paraphrasing or fail to give credit to their sources of information, especially when they search online instead of utilizing assigned material.
-I believe this class will help you develop and/ or strengthen the skills you need to avoid unintentional plagiarism.
+I believe this class will help you develop and/or strengthen the skills you need to avoid unintentional plagiarism.
 I am happy to help you if you have questions or are struggling with this.
 Come talk to me during office hours or by appointment if you have questions or want help.
 Ultimately, you are responsible for avoiding plagiarism, but there are many resources and ways to get help.

 AI, like Chat-GPT.
 You must do your own work, which means that you should not utilize tools like Chat-GPT for any aspect of our course work.
 Such use is a form of academic dishonesty.
 Use of such tools is not only cheating, it will also cheat you of the opportunity to learn and develop your own skills.
 While AI will undoubtedly play important roles in our future society, you will be better able to utilize AI if you have developed your own critical thinking, writing, and analytical skills by doing your own work.
 If you have any questions about this, please ask.